View without frames

 1. Increase economic opportunity for low income groups

-2. Augment health and safety prevention and maintenance (encompassing parent education and direct child services)
+2. Augment health and safety prevention and maintenance (encompassing parent education and

 3. Extend quality day care and early education